-With respect to existing protocols, distributed ledgers go a step further in information security by running a parallel digital system without trusted third parties, administered by methods of distributed consensus.
-In order to build the necessary network that will support the information system, an incentive must exist to absorb the associated IT costs.
-The Bitcoin Blockchain was the first practical solution to this problem (Narayanan and Clark, 2017), as it compensated participants, who are referred to as miners, in the network responsible for maintaining the system.
-In the process, miners earn a crypto-currency attached to the network and use it as a medium of payment in the digital system, thus encouraging the growth of the information protocol and the community.
-Once a crypto-currency (e.g., Bitcoin, Ether) is generally accepted, other entities capable of building services for that community are also incentivized to work in return for these crypto-currencies.
+With respect to the system of incentives needed to develop the network required to run the DLT, the Bitcoin Blockchain presented the first practical solution to this problem (Narayanan & Clark, 2017), as it compensated participants, who are referred to as miners, in the network responsible for maintaining the system.
+In the process, miners earn a crypto-currency attached to the network and use it as a medium of payment in the digital system, thus encouraging the growth of the network, of the currency, of the information protocol and of the community6.